Shaviaditya/Version-Control-System/README.md

 ## Version Control System

-This project is inspired from a similar project which was part of the popular 10 days of Code 2020, event organized by the GNU/LINUX USERS' GROUP, NIT Durgapur.
+This project is inspired from a project called Imperium which was part of the popular 10 days of Code 2020, event organized by the GNU/LINUX USERS' GROUP, NIT Durgapur.

 Link to repository : https://github.com/lugnitdgp/TDoC-Imperium